 The COVID-19 outbreak is stressful for many people.
 Fear of the disease and uncertainty about the future can feel overwhelming.
-Many of us are grappling with the sudden changes caused by the outbreak, including health concerns, changes to our daily routine, financial worries and adjusting to working or attending school from home.
+Many of us are grappling with ongoing changes caused by the outbreak, including health concerns, changes to our daily routine, financial worries and working or attending school from home.
 These experiences can cause strong emotions.

 If you have an existing mental health condition, such as depression, anxiety, bipolar disorder, schizophrenia or post-traumatic stress disorder (PTSD), you may experience new or worsening symptoms related to the outbreak.
 It’s important to stay in touch with your health care providers and let them know about any changes that concern you.
 Working together, you can manage your condition during these difficult times.

 How COVID-19 affects mental health